Education plan

 Objectives:

-• Learn about winter sports: Learn about skiing, skating, sledding and other winter sports.
+• Learning about sports: Learn about skiing, skating, cycling, sledding and other sports.

-• Understand the equipment: Learn what equipment is used (skis, skates, sleds).
+• Understand the equipment: Learn what equipment is used (skis, skates, sled, bike).

 • Develop movement skills: Promote basic physical activities.